 He said he soon realized that "she was somebody I really liked" and that she could be a Supreme Court justice with "heart, spirit, talent, discipline, knowledge, common sense, wisdom" and "an ability to build common ground in a world becoming increasingly polarized."

-It's a decision he said he has never regretted.Gallery: Ruth Bader Ginsburg speaks to large crowd at Verizon Arena
+It's a decision he said he has never regretted.Gallery: Ruth Bader Ginsburg speaks at Verizon Arena, September 2019

 "In the last 26 years, she has far exceeded even my expectations," he said.
 But, he added as a smile crawled across his face and he shook his head as if in disbelief, "One thing I did not see coming was her ascendancy to pop-culture icon."